In the following example we will build a documentation portal step by step.

 To publish your Portal, do the following:

-1. On the Publish tab, in the Publish group, click Web.
+1. In the Publish tab, in the Process documentation group, click Web.

-2. Select the diagrams you wish to publish.
+2. Select the diagrams that you wish to publish.

 4. For each diagram select the elements that you wish to publish in the documentation and click Next.